JIJIN JOSE

 Research findings

-To understand how users currently manage meetings across multiple tools, We surveyed 30 participants who regularly use platforms such as Google Calendar, Outlook, Zoom, and other scheduling apps.
+To understand how users managed meetings across multiple tools, we surveyed 30 participants who regularly use platforms such as Google Calendar, Outlook, Zoom, and other scheduling apps.

 Total surveyed users: 30